manavsehgal/reactspeedcoding/manuscript/c00-introduction.md

 **Speed of Technology Decisions.** Speed Coding technology stack is compared with industry best practice guidance including the awesome [ThoughtWorks Technology Radar][4].

+The cover image for our book depicts NASA space shuttle lift-off and is representative of our central theme.
+The science of speed.
+We thank [Pixabay][11] for providing this NASA imagery in the Creative Commons.

 ## Stakeholder perspectives

 In order to fulfill the promise of Speed Coding, we need to start by establishing some baselines.